zzq-bot/ROMANCE/README.md

 robust ego-system on map 2s3z will be generated.

-We provide pre-trained agents (vanilla QMIX), advesarial attackers and robust trained agents (ROMANCE) on map 2s3z, 3s_vs_3z for quick evaluation by running:
+We provide checkpoints of pre-trained agents (vanilla QMIX), advesarial attackers and robust trained agents (ROMANCE) on map 2s3z, 3s_vs_3z for quick evaluation by running:

 ```sh
 bash run_evaluate.sh 2s3z